 Cape Town, South Africa

 We actually only had two major stops during our trip.
 As our time in southern Africa was limited, we had to choose carefully.
-The first stop was in aforementioned Otjiwarongo and the second in Cape Town.
+The first stop was in the aforementioned Otjiwarongo and the second in Cape Town.
 We had three days to explore Cape Town and its surroundings and it wasn’t enough.
-Eventually it all come to prioritizing.
+Eventually, it all comes to prioritizing.
 Did we want to see the Cape or did we want to see Robben Island?
-Eventually we spent the first day exploring the city with a tour to the Bo-Kaap neighborhood.
+Eventually, we spent the first day exploring the city with a tour of the Bo-Kaap neighborhood.

-The second day we took the Hop-On Hop-Off buses around town.
-As Table Mountain was closed that day we enjoyed other sights instead, such as the Castle of Good Hope, Kirstenbosch Botanical Garden and the Two Oceans Aquarium.
+On the second day, we took the Hop-On Hop-Off buses around town.
+As Table Mountain was closed that day we enjoyed other sights instead, such as the Castle of Good Hope, Kirstenbosch Botanical Garden, and the Two Oceans Aquarium.
 It was a day with the weather changing from sunshine, to rain and back to sunshine quite a few times.

 Garden Route, South Africa

 After our few days in Cape Town, it was once more time to hit the road.
 We rented a car with the end destination being Port Elizabeth three days later.
 It would turn out to be quite a long drive and a drive that we would have liked to spend a bit more time on.
 We did luckily have time to see some amazing places, such as the southernmost point of Africa and the aviary Birds of Eden.